 Clays are known for their ability to capture and absorb molecules, including odours and scents.
 Clay will trap scents in your homemade soap so it keeps its lovely smell longer.

-To use, just add 1–3% clay (on the total weight of oils) to your oils and butters and disperse well with a spatula or immersion blender.
+To use, just mix 1–3% clay (on the total weight of oils) to your essentials oils and add when you reach trace.
 All clays will work: white (kaolin), pink, red, green, yellow, and even ghassoul!
 They will also make your soap creamier and increase lather.
 A perfect solution, don’t you think?!

 Keep in mind that adding clay can affect the final colour of your creation.
 If you want this effect to be as subtle as possible, we recommend using white clay.
 It will make the colour of your homemade soap slightly paler, without impacting the final colour too significantly.
 Coloured clays will add a lovely, earthy, and very natural colour.